michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 takes it's data from a table query - returning, at minimum, 2 fields (names can be anything)

-A **timestamp** field can be useful too - this can be in any commonly understood format (Multistat uses the popular Moment.js java script library for manipulating time/date strings - see https://momentjs.com/docs/#/displaying/ for details).
+A **timestamp** field can be useful too - this can be in any commonly understood format (Multistat uses the popular **Moment.js** java script library for manipulating time/date strings - see https://momentjs.com/docs/#/displaying/ for details).

 A **grouping** field can be useful too, to organize large data sets into more meaningful sections.
 When grouping, the number of columns can be pre-configured, along with handy mechanisms for filtering and arranging the order each group is presented in.

-Any
+Any additional fields are retained and presented in optional tool-tip balloons.
+Again, (just about) everything is configurable here...

 These queries should return a relatively small number of rows - Multistat does not use scroll bars - all bars are auto-scaled to fit the display window (scroll bars are useless in a monitoring dashboard).